 Murchison Falls is the largest National Park in Uganda.
 The Victoria Nile river divides the rolling grassland into the northern and southern sectors.
 The river passes through many miles of rapids before surging through a narrow gorge before its massive drop.

-A boat cruise up stream to the Falls provides one with views of hippo, crocodile and an array of water birds.
+A boat cruise upstream to the Falls provides one with views of hippo, crocodiles, and an array of water birds.
 The park is also home to a variety of big game such as the rare Rothschild giraffe, lion, buffalo, leopard, spotted hyena and a variety of antelope.

 Queen Elizabeth National Park